Impact of air pollution on children

 Clean Air Stories

-Across our global network, parents and carers are impacted by air pollution, and working to tackle it.
+Across our global network, parents and carers are joining together to make our kids’ air cleaner, safer and less polluted.
 Read some of their powerful stories.

 Ana Badillo – Bringing families together to secure a healthy environment for children in Ecuador